MHMighani/chortkeh/README.md

 # chortkeh

-Chortkeh helps you have updated value of your investments and keep track of their efficiency
+Chortkeh helps you have updated value of your investments and keep track of their efficiency.

 # project status

-Elementary graduate student :)
+Goes to college and has history for theirself :)